 ENVX INVESTOR ALERT: Robbins Geller Rudman & Dowd LLP Announces that Enovix Corporation f/k/a Rodgers Silicon Valley Acquisition Corp.
 Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-/EIN News/ -- SAN DIEGO, Jan.
+SAN DIEGO, Jan.
 15, 2023 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Enovix Corporation f/k/a Rodgers Silicon Valley Acquisition Corp.
-(NASDAQ: ENVX) common stock between February 22, 2021 and January 3, 2023, both dates inclusive (the “Class Period”) have until March 7, 2023 to seek appointment as lead plaintiff in the Enovix class action lawsuit.
+ENVX common stock between February 22, 2021 and January 3, 2023, both dates inclusive (the "Class Period") have until March 7, 2023 to seek appointment as lead plaintiff in the Enovix class action lawsuit.
 Captioned Twitchell v.
 Enovix Corporation, No. 23-cv-00071 (N.D.
 Cal.), the Enovix class action lawsuit charges Enovix and certain of its top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Enovix class action lawsuit, please provide your information here: